Getting Started with EnviousWispr in Under 2 Minutes

 Hands-free mode

-Hands-free mode lets EnviousWispr transcribe continuously in the background without holding any keys.
-Start it, speak naturally for as long as you need, and stop it when you’re done.
-This is especially useful for long dictation sessions — drafting an essay, capturing meeting notes, or working through a complex idea out loud.
+Double-press your hotkey to lock recording for longer dictation sessions.
+You don’t have to hold any key.
+Speak naturally for as long as you need, then triple-press to cancel or release to finish.
+This is especially useful for drafting an essay, capturing meeting notes, or working through a complex idea out loud.

 Clipboard mode

-By default, EnviousWispr pastes text directly into the focused app.
-If you prefer more control over where text ends up, switch to clipboard mode.
+By default, EnviousWispr pastes text directly into the focused app and preserves your previous clipboard contents.
+If you prefer more control over where text ends up, switch to clipboard-only mode.
 Your transcription lands on the clipboard, and you paste it wherever you want with Cmd+V.

 Troubleshooting Quick Tips